StefanSchubert/sabi/README.md

 ans maybe the API Endpoints as well, you will find them in de.bluewhale.sabi.model of the sabi-boundary module.

-Our DAO layer is being kept in de.bluewhale.sabi.dao of the sabi-server module.
+Our persistence layer is being kept in de.bluewhale.sabi.persistence of the sabi-server module.